charlie-daniels/minesweeper/README.md

 - X .....
 Mine

-## Installation
+## How to run

-For now, as this is still a work in progress, you can clone the repo and execute minesweeper.py to run it in the command line.
-This will be changed in future.
+The windows application can be found in the [dist](dist\minesweeper\minesweeper.exe) folder.

 ## More info

-As this game is not complete, I have been using [minesweeperonline](https://minesweeperonline.com) to test the niche things and which is a good benchmark to compare this program to.
+I have been using [minesweeperonline](https://minesweeperonline.com) to test niche circumstances, making this an excellent benchmark to compare this app to.